 1:00-2:05 leaving same number

 Evening 100 student = 120 cars at 5-6:30 arrival Departure at 9-10 at night

+Horizon year for Traffic Impact Study (TIS) 2035 or 20 years after opening day

-Phase 2: 20 years out
+Phase 2 (add’l 20,000 SQ FT): 20 years out, not considered in TIS

-100 students max for adult Ed during the day and the same # during the evening.
+100 additional students (400 daytime students) during the day and the same # of adult students as in Phase 1 during the evening.
+(BCEO:What is total vehicle count in daytime?)

-Total Phase 2: 121 vehicles students and faculty including the chamber of commerce
+Total Phase 2(in evening): 121 vehicles for students and faculty plus the chamber of commerce (25 occupants)

 Total Phase I & 2 = 296 vehicles (at the end of phase 2)

 Definition of a Significant change: would be adding a large number of students or a major change to the plan like an office building.

+(BCEO: It was mentioned that the plan is for 257 parking spaces yet almost 300 vehicles.)

-Concern by Matt:
+Concern by everyone at BCEO, especially Matt:

-An increase in the development would likely result in a round-about and be very costly.
+An increase in the development would likely result in a roundabout and be very costly.
+Internal intersection, at Highland Green, may need to change from a “T” to a roundabout.
+Butler Tech needs to understand they and their partner will need to address traffic impacts in the future, and plan for this cost.
+Estimated cost to modify “T” into a roundabout is $500K - $600K.

 Dedicated road:

-35 MPH vertical and 25 MPH horizontal
+Design speed: 35 MPH vertical and 25 MPH horizontal

-Highland green profiles were submitted and will need to show profiles on the extension.
+Highland green profiles were submitted at the meeting and will need to show future profile of the extension.

 On the Butler Tech site will need the road designed as a dedicated street as well.

 Rich A provided the profiles for the roadway up to the project site line.
-However, they were not what the county wanted to see.
+However, they were not what the county expected to see.

 Email a copy of the overall plan - access road and the parking on site to Caroline Duffy.

-Need 3 lanes even though there is a reduction in ROW.
+Need 3 – 11’ lanes even though there is a reduction in ROW (80’ down to 60’).
 A new typical is needed with utilities and wall shown.
 Roadway is to be 38’ back to back of curb.

 TIF: